transprime-research/arrayed/README.md

 ## APIs

-These are the API's available
+These are the API's available:

 ```php
 static Arrayed::on(...$values): ArrayedInterface; //new instance of Arrayed